DashAuction/iOS-DASHEmbed/readme.md

 ## Usage

+### Required permissions

+User location is used for future location based features.

+To enable, set a description for the NSLocationWhenInUseUsageDescription plist key.

 ### Create a DASHConfig

 Create a DASHConfig.
 This is used to initialize the DASH library with needed information.